OKNG battery named best field artillery unit in National Guard

-Battery B, 1st Battalion, 158th Field Artillery Regiment, 45th Field Artillery Brigade becomes the recipient of the Alexander Hamilton award, Fort Sill, Oklahoma, July 16, 2022.
-The Alexander Hamilton award is awarded to the best field artillery unit within the National Guard.
-(National Guard video by Pfc.
-Haden Tolbert)
+FORT SILL, Okla. – Soldiers of Battery B, 1st Battalion, 158th Field Artillery Regiment, 45th Field Artillery Brigade, received the 2021 Alexander Hamilton Award for being the best field artillery battery in the National Guard, in a ceremony held on Fort Sill, July 16, 2022.

+The award is named after founding father Alexander Hamilton, who served as a key assistant to George Washington, and as an accomplished artilleryman in the Continental Army during the Revolutionary War.

+“The Hamilton Award was established in 2002, and is awarded annually for superb mission accomplishment and overall unit excellence, to the best Field Artillery Battery across the entire Army National Guard,” said Brig.
+Gen. Andrew Preston, commandant of the United States Army Field Artillery School.

 |Date Taken: